questdb/c-questdb-client/questdb-rs/src/ingress/mod.md

 size of the HTTP request payload (how much data is in the buffer that you're flushing).
 You can configure it using two options:

-* `request_timeout` (milliseconds, default 10 seconds): how much to wait for the response from the server, before starting to send the payload.
 * `request_min_throughput` (bytes per second, default 100 KiB/s): divide the
   payload size by this number to determine for how long to keep sending the payload before timing out.
+* `request_timeout` (milliseconds, default 10 seconds): additional time
+  allowance to account for the fixed latency of the request-response roundtrip.

 Finally, the client will keep retrying the request if it experiences errors.
 You can configure the total time budget for retrying: